THE PLATFORM

 Make sure that as you choose your protagonist, you keep their love interest in mind.
 Just as directors cast actors with good chemistry, make sure your lead and their love interest can work as a pair.

-Writing toward an ending helps keep you on track and avoid the pitfalls common to pantsers.
+• Know how your story ends – Writing toward an ending helps keep you on track.
 Additionally, when you know how your story ends you can drop hints throughout your chapters leading up, a type of easter egg to keep the reader turning pages.

-We’ve all been there—wanting to write but not knowing what to write.
-Part of learning how to write a romance book comes down to making sure you actually write.
-Outlining – and maybe even using a book title generator to come up with a working title – provides you a rough map for when you feel your creative energy is lacking.
+• Eliminate writer’s block – Part of learning how to write a romance novel comes down to making sure you actually write.
+Outlining, and maybe even using a book title generator to come up with a working title, provides you with a rough map for when you feel your creative energy is lacking.

 There are many helpful methods for writing your book and various ones to choose from.
 You can determine what works for you by simply trying several of the options below and then sticking with the one that’s most helpful.

+Finding the right method is crucial when learning how to write a romance novel.
 Remember, these methods are meant to help you toward your end goal of completing your draft, so refuse to get stuck on a method that’s not helpful to you.
-Finding the right method is crucial, especially when learning how to write a romance novel.
-I explain why below.

 Simple table outline